Localisation for the second-order Beckmann problem: bimartingale couplings and leaf decompositions: Convex-concave order, bimartingale couplings and case of isometric derivative

+We will also observe in Proposition \ref{pro:optimal} that the latter equals the half of the Schatten $1$-norm of the difference of the covariance matrices of $\mu$ and $\nu$. \end{remark}

-\begin{remark} In \cite[Section 4.3, (B)]{Bolbotowski2024}, or \cite[Figure 3, (f)]{Bolbotowski2024}, the reason for the difference with \cite[Section 4.3, (A)]{Bolbotowski2024} is that there is no decomposition of $\mathbb{R}^2$ into two orthogonal one-dimensional subspaces $V_1,V_2$ such that there exists a bimartingale coupling between $\mu$ and $\nu$ with respect to these subspaces.
+\begin{remark} In \cite[Section 4.3]{Bolbotowski2024}, the problem $\mathcal{J}(\mu,\nu)$ is examined in the particular case of $\mu,\nu$ each supported on two points.
+The reason for the difference of \cite[Section 4.3, (B)]{Bolbotowski2024}, or \cite[Figure 3, (f)]{Bolbotowski2024} with \cite[Section 4.3, (A)]{Bolbotowski2024} is that in the first case there is no decomposition of $\mathbb{R}^2$ into two orthogonal one-dimensional subspaces $V_1,V_2$ such that there exists a bimartingale coupling between $\mu$ and $\nu$ with respect to these subspaces.
 Indeed, this would imply that the support of $(P_{V_1})_{\#}\mu$ has to lie in the convex hull of the support of $(P_{V_1})_{\#}\nu$ and the support of $(P_{V_2})_{\#}\nu$ has to lie in the convex hull of the support of $(P_{V_2})_{\#}\mu$.
 For the first condition to be satisfied we have to have that the $V_1$ is at least perpendicular to the segment $[z_0,x_2]$ and at most perpendicular to $[y_1,z_0]$.
 But for such choices of $V_1$ the analogous condition for $V_2$ is not satisfied.
-This gives a simple argument that allows to conclude the observations of \cite[Section 4.3]{Bolbotowski2024}. \end{remark}
+This gives a simple argument that allows to infer the observations of \cite[Section 4.3]{Bolbotowski2024}. \end{remark}